-SECTION 5 More information about your monthly premium
+SECTION 5 More information about your monthly plan premium

-Section 5.1 Can we change your monthly plan premium during the year?
+Section 5.1 Our monthly plan premium won't change during the year

-No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.
+We're not allowed to change our plan's monthly plan premium amount during the year.
+If the monthly plan premium changes for next year, we'll tell you in September, and the new premium will take effect on January 1.

-However, in some cases, you may be able to stop paying a late enrollment penalty, if owed.
-Or need to start paying a late enrollment penalty.
-This could happen if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
+However, in some cases, you may be able to stop paying a late enrollment penalty, if you owe one, or you may need to start paying a late enrollment penalty.
+This could happen if you become eligible for Extra Help or lose your eligibility for Extra Help during the year.

-- If you currently pay the Part D late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If you lose "Extra Help", you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.
+- If you currently pay a Part D late enrollment penalty and become eligible for Extra Help during the year, you'd be able to stop paying your penalty. - If you lose Extra Help, you may be subject to the Part D late enrollment penalty if you go 63 days or more in a row without Part D or other creditable drug coverage.

-You can find out more about the "Extra Help" program in Chapter 2, Section 7.
+Find out more about Extra Help in Chapter 2, Section 7.

-SECTION 6 Keeping your plan membership record up to date
+SECTION 6 Keep our plan membership record up to date

-Your membership record has information from your enrollment form, including your address and telephone number.
+Your membership record has information from your enrollment form, including your address and phone number.
 It shows your specific plan coverage including your Primary Care Provider.

-The doctors, hospitals, pharmacists, and other providers in the plan's network need to have correct information about you.
-These network providers use your membership record to know what services and drugs are covered and the cost-sharing amounts for you.
-Because of this, it is very important that you help us keep your information up to date.
+The doctors, hospitals, pharmacists, and other providers in our plan's network use your membership record to know what services and drugs are covered and your cost-sharing amounts.
+Because of this, it's very important to help us keep your information up to date.